<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 • Install capillary lines to remote mount the pressure instrument away from shock and vibration.
 This prevents pressure spikes and pulsation by restricting the throttling effect due to the small size tubing.

-• Dampeners are a cost-efficient and effective choice to prevent the damaging effects of pressure spikes and pulsation.
+• Use dampeners for a cost-efficient and effective choice to prevent the damaging effects of pressure spikes and pulsation.

 A high-quality pressure switch for use in mobile hydraulics should not be sensitive to shock or vibration but should react to pressure pulses between 5 to 10 milliseconds.
 Premature switching can occur if pressure spikes or pulsation overcome the set point.